-Due to the global pandemic, there has been an urgent and frantic shift in demand for online shopping in the grocery sector, spiking an interest in online grocery software.
+Due to the global pandemic, there has been an urgent and frantic shift in demand for online shopping in the grocery sector, spiking interest in online grocery software solutions.

-How, then, can businesses that sell food and drink get online quickly and effectively if they do not already have an e-commerce operation in place?
-And how can those who are already online optimize their operations in order to deliver reliability and efficiency in a time of crisis?
+How, then, can businesses that sell food and drink get online quickly and effectively if they do not already have an ecommerce platform in place?
+And how can those who are already online optimizing their grocery solutions in order to deliver reliability and efficiency in a time of crisis?

 There are three stages to consider in developing online grocery capabilities - all of which determine the right online grocery software.
 These include: